olanti-p/Cataclysm-BN/doc/TRANSLATING_MODS.md

             zh_CN.mo
 ```

-**Note:**  Storing PO and POT files in the same `lang` subdirectory may make it easier to keep track of them.
+**Note:**  Storing your script, and PO/POT files in the same `lang` subdirectory may make it easier to keep track of them.
 The game ignores these files, and your mod folder structure will look like this:

 ```